mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

         <li> <i>Chair</i> comfort (Could I sit for 5 and a half hours comfortably or should I bring a cushion?) </li>
       </ul>
     </li>
-    <li> From a content perspective, the mock exams were very valuable in forcing me to think of problems without any references.
+    <li> From a content perspective, the mock exams forced me to solve problems without any references.
 While practicing outside of mocks, I would always try to solve problems without resources, but I did occasionally look at my notes or the answer keys when stuck so that I could save time studying.
-Taking exams without references forced me to practice taking my time while solving problems and practice adding notes about my intuition if I did not feel very strongly about a result.
+Taking exams without references let me practice solving problems realistically and practice adding notes about my intuition if I did not feel very strongly about a result.
 This in turn gave me the confidence that I could solve challenging problems independently and even if I got stuck, I could write something to show what I knew.  </li>
     <li> The mocks were extremely useful in helping me feel confident and comfortable on exam day.
 I was prepared with what I needed to bring, how I should manage my pages, how I should spend my time, and how my body would feel. </li>
   </ul>
   </li>
 </ul>

 > I can’t describe it, but I observed that as we were all studying for prelims, beautiful moments happened where concepts “clicked."
 Some of the content we learned across classes started to intertwine in a way that helped us all understand what we were learning more clearly.
-Persistence was key to finding these moments.

 ## Prelims
 We had 3 preliminary exams (Macro, Micro, Metrics), which were cumulative and spaced out by one week in between each exam.